 Robert Alexander is a member of the firm and represents clients in litigation matters at both the trial and appellate level, with a particular emphasis on ERISA litigation, class action litigation, and other complex, multiparty litigation.
-Robert has written or co-authored briefs in the United States Supreme Court, in ten federal courts of appeals, in numerous federal and state trial courts, as well as administrative and arbitral tribunals; he has also argued on behalf of the firm's clients in injunction proceedings and in a wide variety of motion proceedings at the trial level in state and federal courts, and has argued appeals in several federal circuit courts.
+Robert has written or co-authored briefs in the United States Supreme Court, in eleven federal courts of appeals, in numerous federal and state trial courts, as well as administrative and arbitral tribunals; he has also argued on behalf of the firm's clients in injunction proceedings and in a wide variety of motion proceedings at the trial level in state and federal courts, and has argued appeals in several federal circuit courts.
 Robert has represented clients in both jury and bench trials, and in arbitration proceedings.
-Robert currently serves as a member of the Board of Directors of the Lawyers Coordinating Committee of the AFL-CIO.

 Prior to joining the firm, Robert worked in the Denver office of a large firm headquartered in Washington, D.C., was a teaching fellow at Stanford Law School, and a law clerk to Hon.
 Carlos F. Lucero, United States Court of Appeals for the Tenth Circuit.

 Robert received an LL.M. from University of Michigan Law School in 1995, and a J.D. from University of Colorado School of Law in 1992.
 While in law school, Robert served as editor-in-chief of the University of Colorado Law Review and was a member of the Order of the Coif.
 Robert received a B.A. from Roosevelt University with honors in 1989.